ashkar99/ashkar99/README.md

-<h2 align="left">Hi there 👋!
+<h2 align="left">Hi there👋!
 My name is Sadek Alashkar and I'm a software engineering student from Sweden </h2>

 ###